hinzed1127/personal-site/src/words/my-favorite-albums-of-2019.md

 ## Tortoise - _TNT_ (1998)

 Guitarist Jeff Parker released one of my favorite records a few years ago with _The New Breed_.
-I wanted to dive into some more of his music, and I was familiar with Tortoise as a group he's been involved with for a while. _TNT_ seems to be regarded as their classic album.
+Wanting to dive into some more of his music, I was familiar with Tortoise as a group he's been involved with for a while.
+While they've had quite a few releases over 30 years now, _TNT_ seems to be regarded as their classic album.
 It took a couple listens, but I found repeated exposure to this album really rewarding.
 It's a unique type of post-rock, flavored with more jazz stylings that seemed to come from Parker's entry into the band (this was his first album with them), as well as the electronic influence heard in their earlier efforts.

 Highlights: